Sailboat Flag Etiquette: What You Need to Know

 There are many types of flags that you can fly on your boat, but the most common ones are:

-- The ensign: This is the flag that shows the country of registry of your boat and indicates its nationality.
+- The Ensign: This is the flag that shows the country of registry of your boat and indicates its nationality.
 It is usually flown at the stern of the boat, as close as possible to the waterline.
 It is the most senior position for a flag on a boat and it should always be larger than any other flag.
 A UK flagged boat (sail or power) must wear the national maritime flag, the Red Ensign, unless entitled to wear a special ensign.

 Club burgee correctly flown at the masthead

-- The burgee: This is the flag that shows the yacht club or association that you belong to.
+- The Burgee: This is the flag that shows the yacht club or association that you belong to.
 It is usually flown at the main masthead of the boat above any other flag, but can be flown from the port spreader unless otherwise stipulated under a special warrant.

-- The courtesy flag: This is the flag that shows the national flag of the country that you are visiting or whose waters you are sailing in.
+- The Courtesy Flag: This is the flag that shows the national flag of the country that you are visiting or whose waters you are sailing in.
 It is a sign of respect and goodwill to the host country and it should be flown at the starboard spreader.
 It should be hoisted as soon as you enter foreign waters and lowered as soon as you leave them.

 - The Q flag: This is a yellow flag that indicates that you are requesting clearance from the local authorities when entering a foreign port.
 It is also flown at the starboard spreader of the boat, below the courtesy flag if there is one.
 It should be hoisted before you enter the port and lowered after you have been cleared.

-- The private signal: This is a personal or family flag that has no official meaning or recognition.
+- The Private Signal: This is a personal or family flag that has no official meaning or recognition.
 It can be flown at the port spreader of the boat, below any other flag.
 It is optional and purely decorative.

-The Sizes and Positions of the Flags
+Sizes and Positions of the Flags

 The sizes and positions of the flags on your boat are important for both aesthetic and practical reasons.
 They should be proportionate to your boat size, visible from a distance and clear from any obstruction.